Frank E. Winsor

-Frank E. Winsor, civil engineer, was the chief engineer for the Boston Metropolitan District Water Supply Commission, now the Massachusetts Water Resources Authority, from 1926 until his death in 1939 and was closely involved in the design and construction of Winsor Dam and Goodnough Dike which were built by the Commission to create the Quabbin Reservoir in Massachusetts.
+Frank E. Winsor (1870-1939) was the chief engineer for the Boston Metropolitan District Water Supply Commission, now the Massachusetts Water Resources Authority, from 1926 until his death in 1939 and was closely involved in the design and construction of Winsor Dam and Goodnough Dike which were built by the Commission to create the Quabbin Reservoir in Massachusetts.
 Winsor Dam was named for him.

 Personal history and education

 Frank Edward Winsor was born November 16, 1870, in Providence, Rhode Island and died on January 30, 1939, a resident of West Newton, Massachusetts, where he had lived for many years at 189 Mt.
 Vernon Street.
 He received a Ph.B in 1892, an A.M. in 1896 an Sc.D. in 1929, all from Brown University.
 He later sat on Brown's Board of Trustees.
 He was licensed as a Civil Engineer in 1892.

 Marriage and family

 On October 25, 1893, Frank E. Winsor married Catherine Holbrook Burton, who later taught at Brown.
 They had two daughters and a son.
 Their oldest child, Lucy, (April 16, 1897 – October 9, 1989), was a professor of economics at Wellesley College.
 She was married to Hugh B. Killough, (December 30, 1892 – December 13, 1976) who was a professor of economics at Brown.
 Together they wrote many books on business, economics and industry.